tangles-0/honeycrisp/README.md

 I also had the idea of attempting to keep the entire emulator fully-featured and contained within one file, yet under 1 megabyte...I accomplished this with v1.0, and all subsequent versions following 1.0 will retain this goal.

-HoneyCrisp v1.0 was released on my personal website at [landonjsmith.com](https://landonjsmith.com) on **September 30th, 2025**, is included in the **RELEASES** section of this repository.

-*VERSION 1.1 of The HoneyCrisp Emulator is now available.
-Check the releases page!*
-Feel free to poke around in the source code! 🙂

-*VERSION 1.2 of The HoneyCrisp Emulator is now available.
-Check the releases page!*
-Feel free to poke around in the source code! 🙂

 *VERSION 1.2.1 of The HoneyCrisp Emulator is now available.
 This version is a HOTFIX release for v1.2.*

-VERSION 1.2.2 of The HoneyCrisp Emulator is now available.
-This version is a BUG FIX release for v1.2.
+*VERSION 1.2.2 of The HoneyCrisp Emulator is now available.
+This version is a BUG FIX release for v1.2.*

-**VERSION 1.2.4 of The HoneyCrisp Emulator is now available.
-This version improves upon v1.2 in minor ways, including bug fixes and QOL updates.** If you're downloading a source-code release, I highly recommend you download this version for the latest stability and features.
+*VERSION 1.2.4 of The HoneyCrisp Emulator is now available.
+This version improves upon v1.2 in minor ways, including bug fixes and QOL updates.*

+**VERSION 1.2.5 of The HoneyCrisp Emulator is now available.** This is another QOL update that improves the performance and UX in multiple ways.*
+If you're downloading a source-code release, I highly recommend you download this version for the latest improvements.